dmtwng/dmytrowng.github.io/_posts/2021-01-06-db-in-simple-words-data-locks.markdown

 date: 2021-01-06 20:00:00 +0100
 categories: databases
 excerpt: >-
-  When you work with data from multiple connections you need to manage access to the data.
+  When you work with data from multiple connections, you need to manage access to the data.
   One of the possible approaches is data locks.
-Let's check what is it.
+Let's check it.
 ---

-When you work with data, usually you would like to have possibility to read/modify data from  multiple connections (so called in concurrent mode).
-Apart of that we would like to avoid data corruption and inconsistency.
+When you work with data, usually you would like to have a possibility to read/modify data from multiple connections (so-called in concurrent mode).
+Apart from that, we would like to avoid data corruption and inconsistency.

-To achieve what we need there is a number of approaches in the area **Concurrency Control**.
-One of them called **Database Locking**.
-Let's check what is it.
+To achieve what we need there is a number of approaches in the area of **Concurrency Control**.
+One of them is called **Database Locking**.
+Let’s check it.
 In simple words.

-### Database Locking in Concurrency Control
+### Database Locking of Concurrency Control

-Let's say we have a database (SQL, noSQL... it doesn't really matters), and we have multiple connections which are trying to read data from or write to the database.
+Let's say we have a database (SQL, NoSQL... it doesn't really matters), and we have multiple connections that are trying to read data from or write to the database.

 {%
     include image.html